nextcloud/news/docs/install.md

 DELETE FROM oc_jobs WHERE argument='["OCA\\\\News\\\\Cron\\\\Updater","run"]';
 ```

-Now nothing is left from news in your nextcloud installation.
+Now nothing is left from News in your nextcloud installation.